spydx/www_kefo_no/projects/_posts/2021-05-01-DAT251-V21-SchooProject.md

 [Webpage: Lopeplassen](https://lopeplassen.vercel.app/)
 [Backend: Swagger](https://lop-backend.herokuapp.com)

-TL;DR; It is a [Finn.no](https://www.finn.no) for running/trailrunning competitions.
+TL;DR; It is a [Finn.no](https://www.finn.no) for running/trail running competitions.

-Idea is to have a improve on todays platforms to create a better solution that captures the goals:
+Idea is to improve on today's platforms to create a better solution that captures the goals:

 * Make it easier to find and participate in local runs
 * Make it easier to reach out to potential runners

-This project was mainly to focus on studying SCRUM, XP and other Agile techniques for managing a project.
+This project was mainly focused on studying SCRUM, XP, and other Agile techniques for managing a project.
 But also was focusing on the use of programming patterns.

 ## Screenshots